yak32/blog/_posts/2017-04-20-voxel-project.md

 image: /blog/images/graphics.jpg
 categories: [engine, games]
 ---
 Some time ago I worked with excellent voxel artist [Sir carma](https://twitter.com/sir_carma?lang=en).
-This is screenshot from that project, the art + glow3d rendering.
+This is a screenshot from that project, the art + glow3d rendering.